yachielab/QUEEN/README.md

 ```

 #### Example code 4.2: Create a QUEEN class object using a NCBI accession number
 QUEEN_object can be generated from a NCBI accession number with `dbtype="ncbi"`.
+(Expected runtime: less than 1 sec.)

 **Source code**
 ```python